 - Sec.
 3.5.
-1. After obtaining a license pursuant to NRS 451.635 and at least 90 days before the operator of a crematory purchases equipment for alkaline hydrolysis for cremation, the operator must provide to the Division of Environmental Protection of the Department of Conservation and Natural Resources and any public utility which operates a sanitary sewer in the area in which the crematory is located written notice containing: - (a) The date on which the equipment for alkaline hydrolysis is proposed to be purchased; and
+1. After obtaining a license pursuant to NRS 451.635 and at least 90 days before the operator of a crematory purchases equipment for alkaline hydrolysis for cremation, the operator must provide to the Division of Environmental Protection of the State Department of Conservation and Natural Resources and any fpublic utility which operatesf private, public or cooperative operator of a sanitary sewer in the area in which the crematory is located written notice containing: - (a) The date on which the equipment for alkaline hydrolysis is proposed to be purchased; and